ferbracalente/E.-coli-coculture/README.md

 # E.coli-E.coli coculture for the production of BCA-derived MBE
-## Interactive response surfaces
+## Interactive response surface plots
-A Jupyter notebook is provided with the Python code to generate the plots.
+A Jupyter notebook is provided with the Python code to generate the plots using plotly.

 ### List of links to the response surface plots for BCA-derived MBE